A polynomial upper bound on Reidemeister moves

 In other words, $\beta$ and $\beta'$ follow the same itinerary through $\tilde B$.
 This will be important for us, because curves of this form will form two sides of a parallelogram which will glue up to form the torus that we are looking for.

 6pt {\caps 9.8.
 Completion of the proof} 6pt

-We are assuming that there is a point $x$ in $\tilde E$ with distance more than $7000n^2$ from $\partial \tilde E$.
+We are assuming that there is a point $x$ in $\tilde E$ with distance more than $8000n^2$ from $\partial \tilde E$.

 Let $\alpha$ be the geodesic in $D(x, 4000n^2)$ from $x$ to $x' = r_{D(x, 4000n^2)}(x)$.
 Let $\beta$ be a geodesic going through $x$ orthogonal to $\alpha$ with length $1000n^2$ in both directions from $x$.
-Then $\beta$ remains in $\tilde E - N_{6000n^2}(\partial \tilde E)$.
+Then $\beta$ remains in $\tilde E - N_{7000n^2}(\partial \tilde E)$.
 Let $\beta'$ be the result of translating $\beta$ using the vector $v_x$, so that it runs through $x'$.
 Then we refer to the region between $\beta$ and $\beta'$ as a {\sl strip}, and we denote it by $P$.
 It is a Euclidean rectangle.

-In Section 9.4, the proof divided into two cases: when there is a closed geodesic in $\tilde E - N_{6000 n^2}(\partial \tilde E)$ with length at most $12000n^2$, and when there is not.
+In Section 9.4, the proof divided into two cases: when there is a closed geodesic in $\tilde E - N_{1000 n^2}(\partial \tilde E)$ with length at most $12000n^2$, and when there is not.
 We initially focused on the case where there is no such geodesic, and have defined $x$, $\alpha$, $\beta$ and $P$ in this case.
 But now we want to reintegrate the two parts of the argument.
-So, suppose that there is such a geodesic.
-Pick a shortest such geodesic and call it $\alpha$.
+So, suppose that there is such a geodesic, which may take to be simple, and call it $\alpha$.
 Let $x$ be a point on $\alpha$, and let $\beta$ be a geodesic through $x$ that is orthogonal to $\alpha$.
 Suppose that it has length $1000 n^2$ in both directions from $x$.
 We proved in Lemma 9.9 that $N_{1000n^2}(\alpha)$ is isometric to a Euclidean annulus with core curve $\alpha$.
 Hence, $\beta$ cuts $N_{1000n^2}(\alpha)$ into a Euclidean rectangle.
 We also call this a {\sl strip}, and denote it by $P$.

 We now want to emulate the proof of Proposition 9.14, but instead of starting with a grid, we will start with this strip.

 Let $p \colon P \rightarrow \beta$ be orthogonal projection.
 If $V$ is a finite union of closed intervals in $\beta$, we say that $p^{-1}(V)$ is {\sl strip-like}.